gabriel301/Data-Science-Specialization/3 - Getting and Cleaning Data/ReadME.md

 Finally, all names are binded into the observations dataset, as well as the subject ids dataset.

 ## 5. REGION 5 - Labeling the data set with descriptive variable names
+Names

+## 6. REGION 6 - Grouping the data and calculating the average value of each variable
+First, the data set is melt in order to turn each variable measure into a row.
+Then, data is grouped by both *Subject_id* and *Activity columns* in order to calculate the average value.
+Finally, variable names are split into columns, and the remaining columns have their names ajusted.

+## 7. REGION 7 - Writing data into a file
+The output file is created at */root/Tidy Data* folder, and named as *Tidy-Datetime.txt* where *datetime* is the date and time when the file was created.